Subarashii-no-Fansub/jekyll-now/_posts/2016-09-07-Cost-Fansub.md

 ### For others fansubs

 They buy in general a dedicated server (for FTP/XDCC/Storage).
-Some have that at ~18€ per months for 2TB.
+<br>Some have that at ~18€ per months for 2TB.
 Others have money and buy approximatively 80€/months (RDP server to encode + dedicated server) + dedicated server for hosting (25€).
-Hosting can be done in a blog-enterprise if content is not really licensed…
+<br>Hosting can be done in a blog-enterprise if content is not really licensed…